furkanaltaca/bugbounty_resources/README.md

   <summary>books</summary>
    <blockquote>

-   - web hacking 101 book
+   - hackerone web hacking 101 book: register for hackerone and take it from your mail inbox
    </blockquote>
 </details>